Skip to Content

 What we're doing

-At Thirlmere, the Trust has engaged 110 people in planting projects since 2020, charting the land and planting approximately 3,800 trees around Wythburn Beck.
+At Thirlmere, the Trust has engaged 176 people in the Thirlmere Resilience Project since 2020, charting the land and planting approximately 4,800 trees around Wythburn Beck.
 These trees will provide an important habitat and increase biodiversity, flood mitigation, carbon sequestration and reduce sediment flow into the reservoir.

-More widely in the Lake District, the John Muir Trust work in partnership with LDNP Young Rangers, Ullswater Community College, Cumbria Wildlife Trust Apprentices, Local volunteers, Environment Agency staff, and Mountain Equipment staff.
+More widely in the Lake District, the John Muir Trust works in partnership with LDNP Young Rangers, Ullswater Community College, Cumbria Wildlife Trust Apprentices, Local volunteers, Environment Agency staff, and Mountain Equipment staff.

 Wildlife and species monitoring

-We have carried out extensive survey work to establish baseline information for a variety of species on this nationally important upland site.
-Alongside partners and the local community, we're monitoring rare species such as mountain ringlet butterflies and arctic-alpine plants.
-We're also working with the British Mountaineering Council and Natural England to advise on suitable climbing conditions.
+We carried out extensive survey work to establish baseline information for a variety of species on this nationally important upland site.
+Alongside partners and the local community, we monitored rare species such as mountain ringlet butterflies and arctic-alpine plants, and worked with the British Mountaineering Council and Natural England to advise on suitable climbing conditions.

 Volunteering and engagement